MDeeee/mini-wallet/README.md

 The current implementation uses standard foreign key constraints for simplicity and clarity.
 For production systems handling millions of transactions, consider implementing time-based partitioning strategies with appropriate data archival processes.

+### Caching Strategy

+**Intentionally Not Implemented** - Financial transaction data is never cached to ensure real-time accuracy and prevent stale balance information.
+Pusher provides instant updates, and pessimistic locking requires fresh database reads.
+For production at scale, consider caching only non-financial data like user profiles or aggregated statistics with Redis.

 ### Code Style

 ```bash